Overview of Amadablam Climbing

 Day 08: Trek to Ama Dablam Base camp

-The trek will be moderately paced, allowing plenty of time for acclimatization, rest and site-seeing.
-Basecamp is located at 4650 metres/15,300 feet.
+The trek will be moderately paced.
+It allows ample time for acclimatization, rest, and sightseeing.
+Basecamp is at 4650 meters/15,300 feet.

 09